donquixote/ddev/docs/content/users/extend/custom-compose-files.md

 When defining additional services for your project, we recommend following these conventions to ensure DDEV handles your service the same way DDEV handles default services.

 * The container name should be `ddev-${DDEV_SITENAME}-<servicename>`.
 This ensures the auto-generated [Traefik routing configuration](./traefik-router.md#project-traefik-configuration) matches your custom service.
-* Provide containers with required labels:
+* Provide containers with required labels.
+These are used by DDEV to target all containers that belong to a project.

     ```yaml
         labels: